Carland Cross (TV series)

 Carland Cross was a 1996 animated detective television series developed with the collaboration of Belgian, French and Canadian broadcasters.
 It spanned 26 episodes (each 26 minutes in length) and was based on the comics The Adventures of Carland Cross, by Belgian natives Olivier Grenson and Michel Oleffe.
 Carland Cross tells the story of a fictional British private investigator specializing in curious and inexplicable cases.
 The series aired late 1996 under the French-language title Carland Coss and in other markets, such as Spanish, as Las aventuras de Carland Cross.

+The series is a co-production between Les Armateurs and TF1 in France, Odec Kid Cartoons and RTBF in Belgium, Motion Pictures, S.A. in Spain, Monipoly in Luxembourg and TVA Animation in Canada.

 Of the 26 episodes, only 3 stories of the original print comic were used: 'The Golem', 'The Monster Under Sea' (The Tunnel), and 'The Mysteries of The Loch Ness'.

 Although the television series remains unknown in international television, the animated television series was a success in the late 1990s to early 2000s in European countries such as Belgium, France, Italy, Spain, Switzerland.
 However, it was also popular in South America, especially in Argentina.